Why Do So Many Seniors End Up in the Emergency Room?

 - Falls – Falls are the leading cause of non-fatal injuries among older adults.
 Every 13 seconds a senior is treated in the emergency room for a fall.

 - Car accidents and injuries – Car crashes are the second most common form of trauma among older adults, according to the Annals of Emergency Medicine.
+If you or a loved one was injured in a road accident involving a truck, you should consider speaking with a truck accident lawyer or a semi truck accident attorney to know how you can seek compensation.

 - Medication reactions – Adverse drug reactions put millions of seniors in the emergency room each year.
 According to the New York Times, four medications in particular are responsible for two-thirds of emergency hospitalizations among older Americans.
 They are blood thinners, insulin injections, aspirin, and oral diabetes drugs.